Godley Head defence site

 From the centre of town, drive to the coastal suburb of Sumner, then head up the Port Hills via Evans Pass Road.
 Turn left onto the Summit Road to reach Godley Head car park.
 The Godley Head car park is about a 50 minute drive from Cathedral Square.

-The area can be accessed from Lyttelton via Evans Pass and the Summit Road to Godley Head.
+The area can be accessed from Lyttelton via Tapuwaeharuru/Evans Pass and the Summit Road to Godley Head.

 The Summit Road to Godley Head is sealed but narrow, with sharp corners and steep drops.
 The road is also popular with cyclists so take care.